 Required Application Materials:

 - Cover letter.
 Note: Please highlight any qualitative coding experience in your cover letter.

 - Resume or CV.

 - At least two, and preferably three, references.
 Note: We are not looking for letters of recommendation, but rather people willing to serve as a reference for your qualifications who would be happy to talk to us about your candidacy.

-- One brief writing sample (5 pages or less) that display the applicant’s ability to convey complicated information concisely and clearly.
+- One brief writing sample (5 pages or less) that displays the applicant’s ability to convey complicated information concisely and clearly.

 - Unofficial transcript copy.